Follow the Archives on Twitter @FULArchives for updates and weekly glimpses into Felician's past!

-The archives is in the process of creating search-able content through archivespace.
+Searchable content is available through archivespace.
 When trying to locate information, use keywords in the search box.
 Once reaching a category of interest, select the category to view any additional information on the subject.
 Questions?
 Contact the archives for assistance.

 The Felician University Archives serves as the repository for all historically significant documents produced by Felician University.
-If you are researching Upsala College records, please call the Upsala College Transcript office at 201-559-6182.
+If you are researching Upsala College transcript records, please call the Upsala College Transcript office at 201-559-6182.
+See the Resources section for a link to Upsala's archival collection.

 The Felician University Archives serves as the final repository for the historical records of Felician University of Lodi, New Jersey.
 It is the vision of the archives: